Hive-Labs/IDHack2016/README.md

-Tech
+Technology
 --------------

 IDHack2016 uses a number of API's/Platforms to work properly:

 - [Node.js] - Evented I/O for the backend
 - [Express.js] - Framework used to build the REST-based backend
 - [jQuery] - Obvious things are obvious

 How Backend Works